pippim/pippim.github.io/programs/mserve.md

 When TV commercial ends, TV volume returns to 100%.

-Currently mserve volume is fixed at 60% for TV commercials:
+Currently mserve volume is initialized at 60% for TV commercials:

 ```python
 TV_BREAK1 = 90          # Hockey TV commercial is 90 seconds